The Six Principles

 Six principles.
 A complete framework.
 And the part nobody talks about enough.

 All of this knowledge is only useful if you can carry it lightly.
-The goal was never perfection.
-It was never turning down a birthday cake or interrogating every menu.
+The goal was never perfection, and it was never turning down a birthday cake or interrogating every menu.
 It was understanding.
-And understanding changes everything without requiring you to enforce anything.
+Understanding changes how you eat without requiring you to enforce anything.

 "Enjoyment isn't the opposite of nourishment.
 In the right context, it's part of it."